 Introduction Many parents want to build independent play habits using educational toys, yet they often struggle to make it happen.
 A child may ask for constant attention, switch between toys quickly, or lose focus after just a few minutes.
 However, independent play is not something children are simply born with.
 It is a skill that […]

-Parents today have more toy options than ever before.
+Introduction Parents today have more toy options than ever before.
 However, more choice often means more confusion.
 Many mothers buy a toy labeled educational, yet their child ignores it after two days.
 Meanwhile, some simple wooden toys keep children focused for 30 minutes or more.
 So what is happening?
-The answer often lies in understanding the […]
+The answer often lies in understanding […]

 Many mothers quietly type one question into Google late at night: is my child developing normally?Sometimes it happens after a pediatric appointment.
 Sometimes after comparing milestones with another child.
 And sometimes it happens for no clear reason at all — just a feeling.
 If you have ever asked yourself this question, you are not dramatic, […]